 WWL is appointed by the Council as its implementation manager of the Lambton Harbour Development Project (the 'project').
-We work closely with the Council and acknowledge the valuable contribution the Council makes towards the operation of the Waterfront.
+WWL makes recommendations and presents design outcomes and business cases to Council for approval.
+WCC remains responsible for all decision-making on the waterfront.
+WWL works closely with the Council and acknowledges the valuable contribution the Council makes towards the operation of the waterfront.